hamzahanafi11/Morocco-map/README.md

-# Morocco map application by Hamza Hanafi
+# Morocco map by Hamza Hanafi

 This java application show the use of search algorithms on a map between cities.
 You can add new city and link it with others then you can search for path between two cities using one of algorithms : BFS, DFS, A-star